Negima!?: Opening and ending themes

 From episode 4 onward, "A-LY-YA!" was accompanied by a parade of twenty-seven of the girls scrolling left-to-right super deformed.
 When they reached a circle, they were highlighted and changed their super deformed form.
 At the bottom of that circle, the sequence begins with just super deformed Asuna dancing with a pair of maracas.
 As the series continues, super deformed forms of Konoka (tambourine), Setsuna (triangle), and finally Nodoka (snare drum) join Asuna to form a complete four-super-deformed-character band.
 All four change their manner of playing their instruments as the song progresses.
 Setsuna also falls asleep when the song reaches the chorus and wakes up at the end stunned and embarrassed.

 In episode 25, "Love Sensation" (the opening song from the Summer OVA) sees all 31 girls in their Suka forms.
 Many of these girls, though, does have one small element that ties back to either their Armor or Cosplay Neo-Pactio form. (including boar Asuna with a harisen, seal Nodoka with glasses and a book, koala Konoka with her armor whip, etc.)

 FUNimation created English dub versions for most of the title songs.
 1000% Sparking featured the voice talent of Brina Palencia (Yue Ayase, No. 4), Luci Christian (Asuna Kagarazaka, No. 8), Jamie Marchi (Haruna Saotome, No. 14), and Leah Clark, (Nodoka Miyazaki, No. 27).
 Only one version of the songs were produced, instead of various versions as was the case for the original Japanese production.
 Brina Palencia is also the music director as well as the lyricist for the English dub versions of the songs, except for the English version of Hoshizora Letter (Starry Sky Letter), which was adapted by Mike MacFarland.

 Reception

 In the beginning episodes, the ratings for the show were relatively good.
 As the series progressed the show's ratings declined.
 By the time the last episode aired on March 28, 2007, the show placed a lower-than-expected 34th out of the 40 anime shown for the fall 2006 season.
-Despite that being the case, the series was still loved by fans of the Negima franchise who were not fond of the fanservice jokes in the original anime and the manga.
+Despite that being the case, the series was still loved by fans of the Negima franchise.
 The series was also stated to have better animation than the first anime series that was done by Xebec.